Hebbuli

 Hebbuli is a 2017 Kannada-language action thriller film directed by S. Krishna and produced by Raghunath and Umapathy Srinivas.
-The film stars Sudeep and V. Ravichandran, who teamed up for the second time after Maanikya (2014).
+The film stars Sudeep and V. Ravichandran in an extended cameo, who teamed up for the second time after Maanikya (2014).
 Amala Paul made her debut in Kannada cinema.
 P. Ravi Shankar, Kabir Duhan Singh and Ravi Kishan (also making his Kannada debut) play the antagonists.

 Produced by SRV Productions and Umapathy Films.
 The cinematography is by A. Karunakar.
 The soundtrack and film score are composed by Arjun Janya.
 Principal photography commenced in Bengaluru in mid-June 2016, continuing in Hyderabad, Jammu-Kashmir, and Iceland.

 Hebbuli was released on 23 February 2017 and received positive reviews from critics, where it became a commercial success at the box office.

 Plot

 Para Commando Captain Ram rescues 3 doctors of their relief camp including Dr. Nandini (who is from Bangalore) from terrorists.
 Nandini falls in love with him but does not express it.
 One night, Ram receives a letter stating that his brother IAS officer Sathyamoorthy has died.
 He arrives at Bangalore and takes the case himself, which had been ruled as a suicide.
 He discusses this with his brother's wife's brother ACP Prathap.
 Prathap reveals that Sathyamoorthy had punished a corporator for an illegal act but was arrested and suspended for killing the corporator.
 The next day, he was found dead.
 He tells him to reopen the case since he feels it is a murder.
 He gets a clue from his brother's room that someone hanged his brother and finds the culprit to be of height around 6'2" to 6'3" and left-handed.

 Ram also asks Sathyamoorthy's wife, Anuradha where she describes two incidents that reveals that Sathyamoorthy was arrested for the corporator's murder and was suspended.
 He also felt shattered about his driver's family's suicide (His driver had asked him for help for his daughter's operation as she was suffering from cancer.
 Sathyamurthy had arranged the funds to help him but he was found dead).
 The police interrogated all the goons of the characteristics given by Ram, but one was left.
 Ram arrives at the place in order to get him arrested, but he escapes with the help of his henchmen and is hit by a car.
 Later, a man named Kabir kills him.
 In the house, Ram sketches the car driver's picture and his shirt picture.
 He asks Nandini about him to find him.